The World Is Just Awesome

-- Another Square property, Chrono Trigger ends with a Mode 7 flight over the Zenan Continent, gradually zooming out to reveal the planet in space.
+- Another Square property, Chrono Trigger ends with a Mode 7 flight over the Zenan Continent.
+Then it travels through time to show you that every time period you touched is doing better.
+Eventually it returns to the present and gradually zooms out to reveal the planet in space.

 - Treasure of the Rudra has many examples.
 The Observatory has an actual museum tour of the origin of space, entering Floating Continent for the first time gives the characters a grand view of earth, and the cleansing sequences of the sky/earth/oceans are some of the game's best moments.

 - Every time Altair or Ezio finish climbing to a lookout point in Assassin's Creed I and II.
 This is also a theme in the series, which is filled with Scenery Porn.
 Specific examples include Ezio coming to Istanbul in Assassin's Creed: Revelations and luxuriating in the beauty of the city.

 "Love, liberty, and time: once so disposable, are the fuels that drive me forward.
 And love, most especially, mio caro.
 For you, our children, our brothers and sisters.
 And for the vast and wonderful world that gave us life, and keeps us guessing."

 - The crowning moment is the opening of Assassins Creed III where Decoy Protagonist Haytham Kenway climbs up the mast of a ship and gets his first look at 18th Century pre-Revolution Boston Harbor and essentially his first glimpse of America, the fact that the game's titles first come here doesn't hurt either.

 - In Assassin's Creed: Embers Ezio Auditore leaves behind a letter to his wife which is read on the soundtrack after his death: